 A controlled rollover is important for a harmonious gait pattern.
 This can for example be accomplished with a metatarsus support and a wider sole.

-The special attributes of a prosthetic shoe also include effective shock absorption, implemented with a sloping heel section that has an integrated damping element.
-A slightly recessed metatarsal bar and a pronounced toe pitch not only support correct pronation but also reduce the risk of stumbling.
-The toe pitch refers to the distance between the toe of the shoe and the ground when the shoe is standing on a flat surface.
+Good, effective shock absorption is one of the key features of a speciality shoe.
+This can be readily implemented with a slanted heel section with integrated damping element.
+Offsetting the roll for the ball of the foot slightly to the rear with a pronounced toe pitch not only supports the rollover but also reduces the risk of stumbling.
+The toe pitch is the distance between the toe-cap and floor when the shoe is standing on a level surface.